 These parts are used to support signals while insulating them.
 Generally, insulating materials such as resin are used because input/output circuits will be interfered with if supported by metal structures.
 The shape varies depending on the product.

 These parts open and close contacts based on input signals.
-The construction of the component varies depending on the type of Signal Relay.
-In the case of a contact relay, it consists of a movable iron piece, a contact, and an electromagnetic coil.
-In the case of non-contact relays, photocouplers and other parts are used as contact open/close parts.
+The construction of the component varies depending on the type of signal relay.
+In the case of a contact relay, it consists of a movable iron piece, a contact, an electromagnetic coil, and so on.
+In the case of non-contact relays, photo couplers and other parts are used as contact open/close parts.

 Contact relays are relays that actually use electromagnetic coils and springs to open and close electrical contacts.
 They are also called mechanical relays.
 Generally, an electromagnetic coil is used to open and close the contacts by moving the movable iron strip to which the contacts are attached.